raghu999/mesos-docker/README.md

-#Standing up Mesos-cluster on your Local Mac
+#Standing up Mesos-cluster on your Local

 #Prerequisites